Jzbonner/programming-cs/daily-operation-notes/Daily Operations.md

 * Check on Food stamps program for November (pushed - tonight)
 * Look at TMobile options for cheaper phone plan (pushed - tonight)
 * Work on Career Development (🌊 - current)
+* Work on better cloud management for PDFs should use Google Drive for this (✔)